A Parallel Algorithm for Exact Bayesian Structure Discovery in Bayesian Networks: Experiments

-We then examined the actual memory usages with respect to the number of variables $n$ and the number of cores $2^k$ in Table~\ref{table3}.
-For $n=23$, the total memory usage remains the same (1.88 GiB) for $2^k=4, 8, 16$ cores, but starts to increase as the number of cores increases from 16 to 2048.
+We then examined the actual memory usages with respect to the number of variables $n$ and the number of cores $2^k$ in Table~\ref{memorytable}.
+For $n=23$, the total memory usage remains the same (1.88 GB) for $2^k=4, 8, 16$ cores, but starts to increase as the number of cores increases from 16 to 2048.
 This increase is dramatic for the number of cores ranging from 256 to 2048, i.e, the memory usage is doubled when the number of cores is doubled.
 This can be explained by examining the memory usage per core.
 For $2^k=4, 8, 16$, the memory usage per core decreases by half when the number of cores is doubled.
 This is consistent with our theoretical analysis that the space complexity is $O(n2^{n-k})$ per core.
-When $2^k\ge 16$, the reduction slows down and the memory usage plateaus at about $20$ MiB per core.
-It is speculated that in addition to the memory allocated for storing the $B, A, F, R, \Gamma$ scores, each core requires extra $10\sim20$ MiB memory to store program execution related data in order to run the program.
-This overhead is underappreciated when the memory usage per core is dominated by the scores but comes into play in the other case.
-For $n=25$, total memory usage stays at about 8 GiB for $2^k=4 \sim 64$ and starts to increase thereafter; for $n=27$, total memory usage stays at about 35 GiB for $2^k=32\sim 256$ and starts to increase thereafter; for $n=29,31,33$, the memory usage per core is dominated by the scores, thus, the total memory usage stays roughly constant with respect to the number of cores examined.
-Further, it is easily observed that the memory usages (toal memory usage and memory usage per core) are reflective of the exponential dependence on $n$.
-Thus, the observations on the memory usage are consistent with our previous analysis of the space complexity.
+When $2^k\ge 16$, the reduction slows down and the memory usage plateaus at about $20$ MB per core.
+It is speculated that in addition to the memory allocated for storing the $B, A, F, R, \Gamma$ scores, each core requires extra $10\sim20$ MB memory to store program execution related data in order to run the program.
+This overhead is negligible when the memory usage per core is dominated by the scores but comes into play otherwise.
+For $n=25$, total memory usage stays at about 8 GB for $2^k=4 \sim 64$ and starts to increase thereafter; for $n=27$, total memory usage stays at about 35 GB for $2^k=32\sim 256$ and starts to increase thereafter; for $n=29,31,33$, the memory usage per core is dominated by the scores, thus, the total memory usage stays roughly constant with respect to the number of cores examined.
+Further, it is easily observed that the memory usages (total memory usage and memory usage per core) are reflective of the exponential dependence on $n$.
+Thus, the observations on the memory usage are consistent with our analysis of the space complexity.